 Controlling the Dodge and Burn Tools

-It’s important to remember the Photoshop Dodge and Burn Tools are a type of brush.
+It’s important to remember the Photoshop Dodge and Burn Tools are both Brush Tools.
 The Burn Tool allows you to darken areas of your image.
 The Dodge Tool allows you to lighten an area.
-When you select either tool, you see the controls in the Context Sensitive toolbar along the top of the screen.
+When you select either the Dodge or Burn Tool, you see the controls in the Context Sensitive toolbar along the top of the screen.
 There’s a screenshot of this below.

 Both the Photoshop Dodge and Burn tools have the same controls: